 Unemployment

+BB [We need to describe what caused this unemployment.
+The suggestion that unemployment preceded the financial crisis seems unexplained: are we suggesting that unemployment was the cause rather than the result?
+If so, I don’t agree.
+I think we should link the unemployment with the fall in production related to the inability of business to borrow and the loss of asset values by business.
+Further, we need to describe the implications and effects of the unemployment on the economy--for example, the cut-back in consumer spending.]
 This economic crisis has set a number of historic records in the labor market.
 In the twelve-month period ending in December 2008, the economy shed 3.6 million jobs, the largest drop since records started being kept in 1940 (see the chart below).
+[KH: Job loss in the first eight months of 2008 was very mild, and in the last four months of 08 and the first six months of 09 was far more severe.
+We should describe this, rather than using figures which treat 2008 as it if were all of a piece.
+Recommendation: On page 26, replace the second sentence in B. Unemployment with something like, “Job loss in the first nine months of the recession beginning in December 2007 averaged X,000 jobs per month.
+The financial shocks beginning in September 2008 caused/were associated with far more severe job losses, averaging Y,000 jobs per month through [month] 2009.]
 By December 2009, the economy had lost another 4.7 million jobs.
 While the population has of course grown over time, the change is still stunning.
-The so-called under-employment rate, which measures the unemployed, those part-time workers who would prefer full-time work as well as discouraged workers, rose to 13.7% in December 2008, the highest level since calculations for that measure began in 1994.
+DHE [Define “stunning”] The so-called under-employment rate, which measures the unemployed, those part-time workers who would prefer full-time work as well as discouraged workers, rose to 13.7% in December 2008, the highest level since calculations for that measure began in 1994.
+HM: How many people is this?
 In May 2009, the length of time people have remained unemployed hit the highest level since records started being kept in 1948, and it has continued to increase (shown in the chart below).
+[PA We need to make this more vivid, real, graphic [verbally so}.
+Real numbers not just percentages; referencing the breadth of impacts – those places with high double digit unemployment; the number of jobs per applicant; unemployment among certain populations, like young African Americans, young folks coming out of college, older workers laid off, etc.]

+[PA We also need to be more specific about where the job losses have been – sectors and regions.
+For example, big drops in home construction/employment; same in commercial – tie the thread of financial crisis and economic crisis together.
+In fact, now that I mention it , while we look at impacts (not limited to employment) on large businesses, small businesses, educational costs, we don’t spend any time on couple of key sectors such as residential construction].